 Another good exercise for improving peripheral vision is playing a game called “Moving Target”, where you try to follow an object moving around in a circle.

-Start by standing straight ahead, with your back and head facing forward in a “five o’clock” position, if looking at the face of a clock.
+Start by standing straight ahead, with your back and head facing forward in a “five o’clock” position, as if looking at the face of a clock.

 Place a small object (such as a coin) in the center of your field of view.
 Move the coin left or right without moving your head.
 If you get really good at this game, try doing it with your eyes closed!